 Maps and Layers

 NEON uses satellite images provided by Esri by default, but others can be selected.
 The base map can be changed by selecting a different one in the drop-down menu called Maps, which found in the top right of the visualizer.
-The options are as follows:
+Users can add Custom Options to the selection as directed on the Custom Tile Sources documentation.
+The default options are as follows:

 - None - Removes the map and displaces a dark grid.